We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Regardless of whether you take medication, we recommend talking with your healthcare provider and a knowledgeable cannabis clinician before using any CBD products.
+Regardless of whether you take medication, we recommend talking with your healthcare professional and a knowledgeable cannabis clinician before using any CBD products.

 Many people find that CBD helps relieve sciatica effectively, and it may be worth a try if you have sciatic pain.
-Remember to talk to your healthcare provider before using CBD, and do your research in order to find the best CBD product for your symptoms.
+Remember to talk with your healthcare professional before using CBD, and do your research in order to find the best CBD product for your symptoms.